FarmData2/FarmData2/docs/install/connecting.md

 ## Connect Using a VNC Client

-You can also connect to the FarmData2 Development Environment using a VNC Client.
+You can also connect to a FarmData2 Development Environment using a VNC Client.
 To do so, you will need to install a VNC client such as the [Tiger VNC Viewer](https://sourceforge.net/projects/tigervnc/files/stable/1.13.0/) on your local machine.

 The main advantage of using a VNC client as opposed to connecting in your browser, is that you will be able to copy and paste between your host machine and the FarmData2 Development Environment more easily.